rebeccalim20/IDAssignment1/README.md

 - Responsive website design :
   - Implemented the flexbox to fit the browser which allow the user to view them in different devices , some parts of the layout may not looks too well fit align properly
   - On the first page the form page scaled down according to the alignment and image were scaled down , form were scaled down as well
-  - On the second page it include the booking , it is align in row , and when the screen is scaled and it will be  align as column
+  - On the second page it include the booking , it is align in row , and when the screen is scaled and it will be  align as column , and it fir for the deivces accordingly.
   - On the third page of the size of the video scaled down fit the device of the device.
-Some parts of the video not scaled properly and need to fix the scaling neatly
+The video is being scaled down according to different devices.
-  - On the fourth  page is regarding more about the band , The  text scaled down and align in column when it reaches certain sizing , the image scaled down as well according to different width.
+  - On the fourth  page is regarding more about the band ,The image and text were group as row .
+The  text scaled down and align in column when it reaches certain sizing , the image scaled down as well according to different width.

+-  For book now (directing button on book now page):
+  - When the mouse is being hover on the design it will change to a lighter dark black coloured
+  - It will shows the hover of the text design
+  - It will direct user to the booking page when user click on the book now

+-  For footer (Social media icon):
+  - When the icon was being click it will direct user to different website perspectively (According to different social media perspectively)
+  - The icon was being align properly align in row